As far as gentle giants go in the dog world, the likes of Great Danes and St Bernard often spring to mind.

-Although sometimes confused with the Anatolian Shepherd, the Kangal is a distinctive breed all its own – although common consensus is that the two breeds stem from a common ancestor.
+Although sometimes confused with the Anatolian Shepherd, the Kangal is a distinctive breed all its own – although the common consensus is that the two breeds stem from a common ancestor.

 How big is a full-grown Kangal?

-This, of course, comes from their history as guard dogs, work dogs and patrol dogs.
+This, of course, comes from their history as guard dogs, work dogs, and patrol dogs.

-This is certainly not a casual or traditional pet breed of dog, but you can rest assured that Kangal dogs are often more adaptive to a more traditional home life than you might realise.
+This is certainly not a casual or traditional pet breed of dog, but you can rest assured that Kangal dogs are often more adaptive to a more traditional home life than you might realize.